pingcap/docs/tidb-cloud/terraform-use-restore-resource.md

     }
     ```

 4. To manage the cluster using Terraform, you can copy the output of the previous step to your configuration file.
-Note that you need to delete the lines of id and status, because they will be controlled by Terraform instead:
+Note that you need to delete the lines of `id` and `status`, because they will be controlled by Terraform instead:

     ```
     resource "tidbcloud_cluster" "restore_cluster1" {